RicardoIT-Web/c-soars_ltd/README.md

 # Bugs During Development

-During the development phase of this project, Heroku made serveral updates to every app in my account.
-At some point, my static files stopped connecting to the heroku app meaning I was able to view my project in deployed view but it was missing a lot of CSS styiling.
+During the development phase of this project, Heroku made several updates to every app in my account.
+At some point, my static files stopped connecting to the heroku app meaning I was able to view my project in deployed view but it was missing a lot of CSS styling.

 To fix this with the support of the tutors at CI I went through the following steps;